A dialog is a group or flow of interactions that are triggered based upon consumer intent.

 This code disables the behavior until the variable is set to "false" once again.

-To disable context switching at the conversation start, you can add this code to Global Functions.
+To disable context switching at the conversation start, you can add this code to the Global Functions.
 To disable it at the point of a specific situation, you can add the code to any interaction.

 Import a dialog